openshift/enhancements/enhancements/installer/bootstrapping-clusters-with-capi-providers.md

 ### Test Plan

 The functionality described in this enhancement is gated by a new Feature Gate called `ClusterAPIInstall`.
+A major goal of this enhancement is feature parity, which means we can leverage existing test job definitions and infrastructure for testing.
+The initial round of testing will be running the standard `e2e-<platform>-ovn` tests with the feature gate enabled; and adding additional tests is as simple as copying an existing config and adding the gate.

-In 4.15, the `installer-altinfra` image was introduced to serve as a Terraform-free variant of the `installer` image until Terraform is removed from the `installer` image, at which point `installer-altinfra` will be removed from the release image.
+In 4.15, the `installer-altinfra` image was introduced to serve as a Terraform-free alternative to the `installer` image.
+CI testing will initially begin in this image (using a [variant](variant)) to enjoy the benefits of a Terraform-free build and to avoid introducing temporary changes to the `installer` image Dockerfile, which would be necessary while working on the solution for [copying dependencies from container images](#dependencies-from-container-images).
+The `OPENSHIFT_CLUSTER_API` flag will be used during the installer build to obtain the `kube-apiserver` and `etcd` binary dependencies from the internet;

-CI testing will initially begin in the `installer-altinfra` image to avoid build time issues associated with Terraform and to allow rapid introduction of CI testing while working on the solution of opying Dependencies from Container Images
+the flag is enabled through Dockerfile args in the `installer-altinfra` image.
+Once the work of copying dependencies from images is ready, we will be able to test that build functionality by running the CAPI-feature-gated installs without the `OPENSHIFT_CLUSTER_API` envvar in the `installer` image.

+While we are using the `OPENSHIFT_CLUSTER_API` envvar, we are able to test in CI but the Installer cannot be tested in nightlies or release candidates, due to egress lockdown in the OpenShift Build System.

 ### Graduation Criteria